Low FODMAP Egg Fried Rice Recipe: Dietitian Approved

 5. Heat the vegetable oil in the pan over medium heat.
 Add the bacon and carrots, frying until the bacon is golden and the carrots are tender.

-6. Add the green spring onions and cook for just one minute to soften..
+8. Add spring onions and cook for a minute.

-8. Divide into bowls and top with salted peanuts and a pinch of chilli flakes if desired.
+10. Serve with salted peanuts, a drizzle of sesame oil, and a pinch of chilli flakes if desired.

 Frequently asked Low FODMAP Questions